Alum Publications by Name

 Chenxing Han (MA, '14), Be the Refuge: Raising the Voices of Asian American Buddhists (North Atlantic Books, 2021); One Long Listening: A Memoir of Grief, Friendship, and Spiritual Care (North Atlantic Books, 2023).

-Noreen Herzfeld (PhD, '00), The Artifice of Intelligence: Divine and Human Relationship in a Robotic Age (Fortress Press, 2023).
+Noreen Herzfeld (PhD, '00), The Artifice of Intelligence: Divine and Human Relationship in a Robotic Age (Fortress Press, 2023); co-editor of Encountering Artificial Intelligence: Ethical and Anthropological Investigations (Pickwick, 2024).

 Kayko Driedger Hesslein (PhD, '14), Dual Citizenship: Two-Natures Christologies and the Jewish Jesus (Bloomsbury T&T Clark, 2015).